zedshaw/learn-c-the-hard-way-lectures/ex49a/lecture.md

 The Purpose
 ====

-Learn the first steps in create a server that answers a protocol.
+Learn the first steps in creating a server that answers a protocol.